carlos-cheruiyot/music-app/README.md

 ## Features

-- Search for songs using a public API
+- Search for songs by title or artist.

-- Play, pause, and skip tracks
-- Create and manage playlists
-- Shuffle and repeat functionality
+- Display search results with cover images and preview buttons.

+- Add songs to a playlist.

+- Play song previews using an audio player.

-- User-friendly and responsive design
+- Responsive design for better user experience.

+- Technologies

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
-- Public API for music data
+- JSON Serve

 ## License